 Harmony in our environment greatly helps us have harmony and peace in our bodies.
 Messes are stressful.
 Clutter is distracting.
 Does this mean our learning room is never messy?
 Of course not!
 There are times when our learning room looks very well lived in!
 But we don’t allow it to stay that way.
 We pick up and put things away at the very least by the time we go to bed so we can wake up to a peaceful room.

-I also strive to create beautiful teaching materials both for my daughter to use and to sell to other home educators and teachers.
+I also strive to create beautiful teaching materials for my daughter and other home educators.
 Aesthetics do matter to many children and to some of them aesthetics matter a great deal.
 I would much rather children have well-designed materials to use than items that do nothing to inspire or (even worse) distract from the content.
 Do you have a child who craves beauty and order?
 If she does, it is an important part of who God designed her to be.
-Honoring and nurturing that love of beauty is just as important as her them math and reading.
+Honoring and nurturing that love of beauty is just as important to her as math and reading.

-Because of my commitment to beauty and aesthetics, ink cartridges are part of our home education budget.
-I do print in color often.
-I know many home educators try to limit how much they print in color and I understand the cost can add up.
+Because of my commitment to beauty and aesthetics, ink cartridges are part of our budget.
+I print in color often.
+I know many homeschoolers try to limit how much they print in color and I understand the cost can add up.
 But I have seen the difference in how engaging materials can be for young children especially when they are printed in color rather than black and white.

 Look around your home.
 What little things can you do to bring beauty and creativity to your home education adventure?
 Your aesthetically in-tune child will thank you for this simple but profound gift.